OrbsCCG/Orbs-CCG-Wiki/basics/turn_structure.md

 ## Pregame

-While not technically part of the turn, before a game begins, there is a "pregame."
+While not technically part of the turn, before a game begins, there is a "pregame".
 One player is randomly chosen to decide whether to play first or second.
 The player who goes first does not draw a card on their first turn.
 This is to balance the tempo advantage of going first.
 Further, the player going second gets to start with their choice of [Homeland](../rules/locations.md#homeland) location from their deck in play.

+[//]: # 'player 1 starts with 7 cards and player 2 with 8?'

 ## Main Phase